Vazquinhos/vazk/Readme.md

 This is a base library to be used across multiple projects.

 ### Singleton

+Allows easily creating singletons extending from the class Singleton

 ```
 #include <Singleton.hpp>
 class A : public Singleton< A >